MartianH/node-amqp-simple-connection-manager/README.md

 Adds a new 'setup handler'.

-`setup(channel, [cb])` is a function to call when a new underlying channel is created - handy for asserting exchanges and queues exists, and whatnot.
-The `channel` object here is a ConfirmChannel from amqplib.
+`async setup(channel: amqp.Channel)` is a function to call when a new underlying channel is created - handy for asserting exchanges and queues exists, and whatnot.
+The `channel` object here is a regular channel.
 The `setup` function should return a Promise (or optionally take a callback) - no messages will be sent until this Promise resolves.